 Carriers are the usual suspects, like USPS, FedEx, and UPS, but they can also be regional or local carriers.
 In fact, there is a whole world of localized carriers who can provide major cost saving opportunities, which we’ll get into in a moment.

-Most ecommerce companies will go directly to a carrier and negotiate a contract with them, but it doesn’t have to be this way.
+Most ecommerce companies will go directly to a carrier and negotiate contract rates with them, but it doesn’t have to be this way.
 Often, alternative contracts and rates are available to you:

-There is no right way to secure a carrier contract and access to rates.
-In fact, the guiding principle for shipping cost reduction is more is more.
+There is no right way to manage shipping and secure great carrier contract rates.
+In fact, the guiding principle for shipping cost reduction is “more is more.”

 That view is wrong.